top of page

 Salt safety

-Competing cold plunge companies noticed the attention we were getting, and soon came out with their own search-engine-optimized (SEO) ads touting the historic health benefits of Epsom salt cold water baths, even if they could make no claims about one of the most interesting aspects -- how adding salt can both soften and help build more ice.
+When I first wrote about Epsom salts (magnesium sulfate) for ice baths in Salt Water Cold, the article zoomed to the top of Google rankings for people searching for good information on both health benefits and temperature effects.
+However, competing cold plunge companies noticed the attention Morozko was getting, and soon came out with their own search-engine-optimized (SEO) ads touting the historic health benefits of Epsom salt cold water baths, even if they could make no claims about one of the most interesting aspects -- how adding salt can both soften and help build more ice.

 Nonetheless, not all salts are suitable for, or safe, to use in your ice bath or your cold plunge.
 The two most popular types of bath salts are: